ZufallsmaschineSS19/ZufallsmaschineSS19.github.io/LCG/classical_md_LCG.md

 $$A = 65539\mathrm{,} \quad C = 0\mathrm{,} \quad M = 2^{31}-1\mathrm{.}$$

 ##### Statistical test
 First we look at the statistical tests.
 Yellow colors indicate that all tests have passed.
 For the proposed parameter all statistical tests have passed.
 We notice a reduction in passed statistical tests for LCGs that have $A = 65536 = 2^{16}$.
+We notice another reduction in passed tests when $M$ changes from $M = 2^{31} - 1$ to $M = 2^{32}$.
+This is due to the padding of the generated bit sequence (going from $31$ bits to $32$ bits, while the first two bits will be equal to $0$ most of the time.
 In general tests with even parameters $A$ and $M$ seem to fail more often.

 ![Results for the statistical tests for `RANDU` in an interval of $A = 65539 \pm 10$ and $M = (2^{31} - 1) \pm 10$.](results_x0_1_a_65529_65549_c_0_0_m_2147483637_2147483657_statistical_c_is_0.png)